 Talent transfers the contents of 1 well into 2 wells of a new plate.

-Talent collects the trophozoites from the remaining wells.
+Talent collects the trophozoites from the remaining wells.Shots of 2.9.1 and 2.9.2 were combined

 Representative Results

 The Naegleria gruberi trophozoites were ameboid and adherent to the culture flasks under standard culture conditions [1].
 Their incubation on ice resulted in round and non-adherent trophozoites [2].
 Incubation of the trophozoites in encystment media caused them to become encysted [3].